razbikel/Digital-Humanities-For-Computer-Science/README.md

 # Digital-Humanities-For-Computer-Science
-Text Analysis for the final project in the Digital Humanities For Computer science course BGU
+Text Analysis of the TV series 'Vikings' for the final project in the Digital Humanities For Computer science course BGU